Top Analog Synthesizers for Vintage Sound Aficionados

 • Lower cost

-• Expansive range of sound design possibilities
+• An expansive range of sound design possibilities

 • Emulation of classic analog sounds